EmotiBit/ofxEmotiBit/tests/EmotiBitDataParser/parsed_output_format/README.md

 # Description
-- Test if changing the `parsedDataFormat.json` file changes the parsed output format.
+- Test to validate effect of changing the `parsedDataFormat.json`.

 # How to run the test
 - Run the bash script to change the `parsedDataFormat.json`.